nikhilash6/sd-webui-style-organizer/README.md

 # Style Grid for Forge

-Style Grid replaces the default style dropdown with a fast, visual interface for browsing, selecting, and applying styles in Stable Diffusion WebUI Forge.
+Style Grid replaces the default style dropdown with a fast, visual interface for browsing, selecting, and applying styles in all major Stable Diffusion WebUI builds.

 It supports:
 - category-based browsing